vidispine/hull/hull/README.md

 ⚠️ **At this time HULL releases are tested against all existing non-beta and non-alpha Helm 3 CLI versions.
 Note that Helm CLI versions `3.0.x` are not compatible with HULL, all other currently existing non-beta and non-alpha versions are compatible.** ⚠️

-⚠️ **It is intended to support the latest 3 major Kubernetes releases with corresponding HULL releases starting with Kubernetes version `1.21`.
-At this time Kubernetes versions `1.19` and `1.20` have a matching HULL release.** ⚠️
+⚠️ **It is intended to support the latest 3 major Kubernetes releases with corresponding HULL releases.
+At this time Kubernetes versions `1.19` and `1.20` and `1.21` have a matching HULL release.** ⚠️

 ## Creating and configuring a HULL based chart